 These chain tea shops are scattered throughout the city and they have an outlet in almost every mall — they are even in some BTS stations.
-After trying their cheese tea several times, we can say it’s reliable and delicious.
+After trying their cheese tea several times, we can say it’s reliably delicious.
 They offer several varieties of the drink, all topped with the same sweet cheese.
-Some of their “cheese teas” are not tea at all, like the passion fruit cheese tea and the (delicious) milo cheese tea.
+Some of their “cheese teas” are not tea at all, like the passion fruit cheese tea and the (delicious) Milo cheese tea.

 They also offer the weirdest version we’ve tried: the hojicha cheese tea.
-While hojicha (green tea that is roasted rather than steamed) is not too unusual, Kamu’s cheese hojicha drink, topped with powdered hojicha, is dark, seaweedy, ozony, and even a bit fishy — definitely not for newbies.
+While hojicha (green tea that’s roasted rather than steamed) is not too unusual, Kamu’s cheese hojicha drink, topped with powdered hojicha, is dark, seaweedy, ozony, and even a bit fishy — definitely not for newbies.

 This bright new tea shop in CentralWorld prides itself on its pure, high-quality, unsweetened-as-default teas.
 Their cheese tea is, in line with their tea philosophy, both richer and less sickly than others we tried.
 While they would not divulge their secret recipe, they did tell us they use Philadelphia cream cheese whipped in small batches.

-Insider tip: Order off menu, Ditto co-founder Jonas Naim Cohen’s favorite cheese tea, a half-and-half featuring half regular cheese and half chocolate cheese over iced Ceylon sweetened to your preference — does not appear on the menu but it should because it’s divine.
+Insider tip: Order off menu.
+Ditto co-founder Jonas Naim Cohen’s favorite cheese tea is a a half-and-half featuring half regular cheese and half chocolate cheese over iced Ceylon sweetened to your preference — it does not appear on the menu but it should because it’s divine.

 Check out our full review of Ditto Modern Tea here.